top of page

 At 11 in the morning I called the hospital to ask when I was expected to see the surgeon.
 In the meantime, I was called from Intensive Care from another line.
 They asked me to come there immediately, because they had to stop the treatments.
 Completely panicked, we checked out of the hotel and drove to the hospital.
 The doctor was waiting for us and told us that many complications had occurred and that it didn't look good.
 I decided to talk to him alone to spare Xanne from the details.

-Sam's condition had deteriorated so quickly, even with an external lung, that they actually told me that there weren't going to be any improvement.
+Sam's condition had deteriorated so quickly, even with an external lung, that they actually told me that there wasn't going to be any improvement.

-In the end, I didn't have to decide IF but WHEN they would turn off the machines.
+In the end, I didn't have to decide IF, but WHEN they would turn off the machines.
 I went to visit him, called Marijse (how do you tell this to a mom, we had to decide this together,..),..
 But the decision was clear in the end.
 This was no longer possible, we didn't want to do this to him.
 His body was exhausted, completely exhausted....
-I decided to turn off the machines right away, a complete nightmare!
+I decided to turn off the machines......

-Difficult to write, but this decision is really well thought-out.
+Difficult to write, but this decision is very well thought-out.
 The worst thing I ever had to do, he deserved so much more.
 He fought so hard, showed us what miracles he could still perform!
 How beautiful, strong, unbelievable he is!
-He deserves that, I am so proud of my beautiful husband!
+I am so proud of my beautiful husband!

 The machines were turned off on Monday, November 25, 2024 at 1:34 p.m......